-The Mahone Bay Museum is a small community museum created by the registered charity, the Mahone Bay Founders Society, that strives to protect and provide (on-site and on-line) access to the history of Mahone Bay area to prevent it from becoming forgotten or lost for the benefit of future generations.
+The Mahone Bay Museum is a small community museum created by the registered non-profit charity, the Mahone Bay Founders Society, that strives to protect and provide (on-site and on-line) access to the history of Mahone Bay area to prevent it from becoming forgotten or lost for the benefit of future generations.